lambci/node-custom-lambda/README.md

 A [custom runtime](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-now-supports-custom-runtimes-and-layers/)
 for AWS Lambda to execute functions in Node.js 10.x or 12.x

-### NB: Recent changes to this runtime regarding legacy support

-Starting from `nodejs10` layer version 13 and `nodejs12` layer version 4, this
-runtime is compatible with the legacy AWS runtimes.
-This means if you use the legacy callback syntax, you may need to set `context.callbackWaitsForEmptyEventLoop = false` if your Lambda is timing out.
-If you use `async` functions, return a `Promise`, or use `context.done()`, you shouldn't need to change anything.

 ## Getting Started

 Save as `index.js`: